 I'm not usually a user of hashtags, but if I were these would describe my entire rant: #expatlifeproblems #firstworldproblems #justletmeplaymyvideogames.

-Wednesday and Thursday were pretty laid back days with Michael.
-He was off, so we did a little grocery shopping and picked up some Christmas themed household items like dish towels.
+Wednesday and Thursday were pretty laid back days with M. He was off, so we did a little grocery shopping and picked up some Christmas themed household items like dish towels.
 I've told myself that I'm not allowed to finish decorating until the house is clean again.
 That little bit of a nudge has gotten me to clean a little more than I've been cleaning lately.

 Thursday we also got some good news on that package.
 I've been tracking the number in USPS every single day and today the tracking updated.
 The package ended up back in the States!
 Somehow it never made it off the truck after it was scanned here, so it got rerouted back to the States before it was found again.
-Michael and I talked to the post office over here and they say that since nobody at the destination post office put any paperwork on the box saying "return to sender" the package will be sent back over here.
+M and I talked to the post office over here and they say that since nobody at the destination post office put any paperwork on the box saying "return to sender" the package will be sent back over here.
 So we may open our presents a little late, but we at least get them!
 YAY!

 Okay, now that it's the end of the week and I've slowly worked on this post over the course of the week some of the specific details of this week have gotten muddied.
 So I'm going to give general updates.